-Sport Psychology Life Skill sessions for Fall 2013:
+Sport Psychology Life Skill sessions for Spring 2016:

 *Athletes can receive a life skills credit by participating in a one-on-one sport performance consult or by attending a life skills session.

 Sport Psychology Services for 49ers Athletes and Teams ONLY

 (Please contact Mind Over Body at Southeast Psych for services for non-Charlotte athletes)